Edge mappings of graphs: Ramsey type parameters: Basic connections between parameters

 In this section, we gather some simple connections among the parameters defined in the introduction and their relation to the Ramsey and Tur\'an numbers.
-We first relate $m$ and $z$ to the Ramsey number.
+We first relate the functions $m$ and $z$ to the Ramsey function.